dansmyers/IntroToCS/Labs/A-Jeu_Monegasque.md

     # else, enter the third phase
     else:
-        point = total  # the sum becomes the point value
+        point = total  # the first sum becomes the point value

         # Loop until a result is achieved
         while True: